nnaumenko/metaf/docs/sphinx/basics.rst

 .. index:: single: Group; Maintenance indicator

 Maintenance indicator '$' may be included at the end of the report to indicated that automated station requires maintenance.
-Metaf does not require maintenance indicator to be located in remark section, however an error is reported if maintenance indicator is not the last group in report.
+Typically the maintenance indicator is the last group of the report but in practice additional groups may be included after maintenance indicator.

 .. index:: single: METAR; Report body format